Looking for the most beautiful cities in Switzerland to include in your itinerary? We’ve got you covered!

 We’ll take you on a journey to explore each city’s best-kept secrets, from breathtaking mountains to Renaissance castles.

-With so much to see and do in Switzerland, you could spend many weeks and months exploring the beautiful country.
-If time is limited, our list of the best cities to visit in Switzerland will help you decide where to visit from cities to some larger towns that have over 5000 in population.
+If time is limited, our list of the most beautiful cities to visit in Switzerland will help you decide where to visit from cities to some larger towns that have over 5000 in population.

 15 Most Beautiful Cities in Switzerland to Visit

 Our prettiest cities in Switzerland guide will help you decide when and where to visit and make the most of your stay in Switzerland.

 From the must-see places where you can enjoy and sample some of Switzerland’s finest food and wine to the most scenic city in Switzerland or the best nature cities in Switzerland – this list covers all of them!

 Contributed by LifePart2 & Beyond

 Lausanne, the second largest city on Lake Geneva, located in the French-speaking part of Switzerland, is a beautiful Swiss city to discover.

 Lausanne is an excellent base for a city break, featuring a gorgeous old town, stunning mountain and lake views, fascinating museums, lakeside walks, and delicious food and wine.

 Begin your visit to Lausanne with a trip to the old town, discover the many town squares and markets, and admire the beautiful buildings.